yeoman/yeoman.io/app/authoring/user-interactions.md

     // This makes `appname` a required argument. this.argument('appname', { type: String, required: true });

-    // And you can then access it later on this way; e.g. CamelCased this.appname = _.camelCase(this.appname);
+    // And you can then access it later; e.g. this.log(this.options.appname);
   }
 };
 ```

+Argument of type `Array` will contains all remaining arguments passed to the generator.

 ### Options